Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Appendix A. Regularization of Cauchy-singular kernels of coincident elements under the symmetric split Duffy mapping

 again derived from the Mehler--Heine expansion and its derivative.
 Substituting these relations yields

 Combining~\eqref{eq:A_v_asym} and~\eqref{eq:A_W_asym}, the effective factor in \eqref{eq:A_I_uv} becomes

 a finite positive constant depending only on the Bessel zeros.
-Thus no term grows with $n$, and no near--cancellation of large quantities can arise near $v=0$.
-We conclude that the tensor--product GL quadrature is \emph{asymptotically stable} under the endpoint clustering, fully consistent with the analytical regularity established in \eqref{eq:A_I_uv}.
+Although floating-point near-cancellation inevitably occurs in the numerator of \eqref{eq:A_I_uv} as $v_j \to 0$, introducing a local round-off error of $\mathcal{O}(\epsilon_{\mathrm{M}})$, its apparent amplification by the denominator $1/v_j$ is neutralized in the quadrature sum.
+Specifically, the discrete error contribution from such nodes scales as $w_j \cdot \mathcal{O}(\epsilon_{\mathrm{M}}/v_j)$.
+Since the ratio $w_j/v_j$ is asymptotically bounded by $\mathcal{O}(1)$ according to \eqref{eq:A_ratio}, the resulting numerical noise is confined to the machine precision $\mathcal{O}(\epsilon_{\mathrm{M}})$.
+We conclude that the tensor-product GL quadrature is \emph{asymptotically stable} under the endpoint clustering, fully consistent with the analytical regularity established in \eqref{eq:A_I_uv}.

 To complement the analytical regularity and stability proofs, we present a numerical experiment demonstrating that the symmetric Duffy mapping, combined with tensor--product GL rules, yields machine--precision accuracy for Cauchy integrals.
 Consider the principal–value integral